dojscart/remote-payments-developer-docs/docs-site/docs/accept-payments/online-checkout/step-by-step-guide.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->Learn how to implement our Online checkout page to accept payments.
+>Learn how to implement our Online Checkout page to accept payments.

 In terms of implementation, integration contains:

 - Server-side: one API request to create a payment intent.

-- Client-side: redirect to Dojo online checkout page.
+- Client-side: redirect to Dojo Online Checkout page.

-- Webhook server: receives information about the payment.
+- Webhooks: server-side endpoint to receive information about the payment.

 ## How to process a payment